bugrodgers/covid-19-berlin-data/README.md

 We compiled our data from the following sources:

-* Press releases of the Berlin administration: <https://www.berlin.de/sen/gpg/service/presse/2020/>
+* Press releases of the Berlin administration (Senatsverwaltung für Gesundheit, Pflege und Gleichstellung): <https://www.berlin.de/sen/gpg/service/presse/2020/>

 A big thanks to the maintainers of these sources.